Intelligent Reflecting Surface (IRS)-Aided Covert Wireless Communications with Delay Constraint: Conclusion

 \section{Conclusion}

 This paper tackled covert communication system designs by considering the assistance of an IRS in the cases with global CSI and without Willie's instantaneous CSI.
 For the case with global CSI, we proved that the perfect covertness can be achieved if the channel quality of the reflected path is higher than that of the direct path.
 Then, we developed a PSCA algorithm and a low-complexity two-stage algorithm to jointly design the IRS's reflection coefficients and Alice's transmit power.
 For the case without the Willie's instantaneous CSI, our analysis showed that the phase shift of each IRS element is independent of the covertness constraint, based on which the optimal phase shifts and reflection amplitudes together with the Alice's transmit power are determined.
-Our examinations showed that deploying an IRS is able to enhance the reflection signal at Bob and deteriorate the detection performance at Willie by properly design the reflection coefficients, so as to improve covert communication performance.
+Our examinations showed that deploying an IRS is able to enhance the reflection signal at Bob and deteriorate the detection performance at Willie by properly designing the reflection coefficients, so as to improve covert communication performance.
 Interestingly, it was revealed that the optimal horizontal location of the IRS is between Bob and Willie for the case with global CSI, while it is close to the LHS of Bob for the case without Willie's instantaneous CSI.
+To further unleash the potential of IRS-aided covert communications, one challenge to be addressed in future works is how to obtain accurate CSI covertly without using the traditional pilot-based channel estimation methods.
+Addressing this challenge may call for new emerging techniques (e.g., machine learning) to conduct passive channel estimation (e.g., based on three-dimensional images).

 \appendices